coockoo/knowledgebase/ai/README.md

 - Anti-hype LLM [reading list][llmreadinglist];
 - Another [Understanding Deep Learning][dlbook] that was found on the internet;
 - [A Hackers' Guide to Language Models][hackersguidelm] video;
+- [Deep Learning Course][deepcourse] thorough introduction to deep-learning, with examples in the PyTorch framework;

 ## Gentle introduction